gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

 PolyEthylene Glycol (PEG).
 Once the system is properly equilibrated at the desired temperature and pressure, a force is applied to both ends of the polymer.
 The evolution of the polymer length is measured, and the energetics of the system is analyzed.
-This tutorial was inspired by a publication by
+This tutorial is inspired by a publication by
 |Liese2017| and coworkers, in which molecular dynamics simulations are
 compared with force spectroscopy experiments :cite:`lieseHydrationEffectsTurn2017`.